dd9jn/rfc4880bis/crypto-refresh.md

 A Signature packet describes a binding between some public key and some data.
 The most common signatures are a signature of a file or a block of text, and a signature that is a certification of a User ID.

-Two versions of Signature packets are defined.
+Three versions of Signature packets are defined.
-Version 3 provides basic signature information, while version 4 provides an expandable format with subpackets that can specify more information about the signature.
+Version 3 provides basic signature information, while versions 4 and 5 provide an expandable format with subpackets that can specify more information about the signature.

+Implementations MUST generate version 5 signatures when using a version 5 key.
-Implementations MUST generate version 4 signatures with version 4 or version 5 keys.
+Implementations SHOULD generate V4 signatures with version 4 keys.
 Implementations MUST NOT create version 3 signatures; they MAY accept version 3 signatures.

 ### Signature Types {#signature-types}